jechol/daybit-api-docs/source/index.html.md

 # **Introduction**

-Daybit's API works in socket server and based on your task and subject of required action, you can either subscribe to `api` or `subscription`s channels.
+Daybit's API works in socket server.
+Based on your task and subject of required action, you can either subscribe to `api` or `subscription`s channels.

-This API document explains the basic types of APIs, usage of each API, expected request body to call API, and response object from API.
+This document provides basic information of the API, usage of wrapper, and working examples of the wrapper.

 ## Libraries